timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 The authors first proposed to leverage FASTREAD to identify which commit is bug-fixing.
 In the evaluations, the authors compared with a keyword-based approach.
 However, there are many approaches have been proposed to identify bug-fixing commits automatically, such as Relink [4] and [5].
 Especially, in the work proposed by Tian et al. [5], they also compared with the keyword-based approach, which has already demonstrated an average improvement from 22.05% to 50.07%.
 Therefore, such important related works should be selected as baselines for comparison.

 > Relink: this approach begins with the **labeled** bugs then it does the linking analysis to match the changes to the bugs. which is different to this paper which validates the veracity of the label in the first place.
 Their methods are not valid and applicable unless the labeling is correct in the first place (which needs our method, Emblem)
 > Identifying Linux Bug Fixing Patches: the approach works also requiring the existing **labeled** bugs to link to the changes.
-Given a new data, without ground truths, the approach would not work (which needs our method, Emblem)
+Given a new data, without ground truths, the approach would not work (which needs our method, Emblem).
+The approach is only rechecked by human in a small sample.

 The authors should also compare with the-state-of-the-art approaches for predicting bug-inducing commits.
 For example, Yang et al., proposed to leverage deep learning techniques to predict which commit is buggy [3].